-Counseling and consultation are provided through the Dean of Students.
-Most counseling will be provided on a short-term basis and most students will be referred to outside agencies.
+Counseling referrals and consultation/assessment are provided through the Dean of Students.
+Most issues will be addressed on a short-term basis and if long-term counseling is recommended, students will be referred to outside agencies.
 Consultation is available to those who have concerns about the well-being of a student, family member, or friend.

-All consultation and counseling is confidential within the guidelines of the American Counseling Association's Ethical Standards.
-No fees are charged for any counseling services.
+All consultation/assessment and crisis-intervention is confidential within the guidelines of the American Counseling Association's Ethical Standards.
+No fees are charged for any services.
 Local mental health services, including psychiatric services, are available to students, at the student's expense.